-We further compare our work with existing decorrelation methods and highlight our differences.
+We further compare our work with some existing decorrelation methods and highlight our differences to better elaborate on the contributions and discuss the broad impacts.

 Relation to CCA-SSG (Zhang et al., 2021a).
 Inspired by classical Canonical Correlation Analysis, CCA-SSG proposes a new loss function for graph data learning, which is similar to Barlow Twins.